Signs You Have a Broken Water Line

 The challenge with problems in your main water line is that this kind of pipe damage is hard to detect.
 Because the water line is buried in the ground, issues with this vital plumbing part are not immediately apparent.
 As a matter of fact, they may go unnoticed for months.

 If you are experiencing strange issues with your home’s water supply, there is a chance the problem could be due to a broken water line.
 How do you know for sure if this is the cause of the issues?
-Look for these signs to determine if your main water line is broken.
+Look for these signs to determine if your main water line needs repair.

 8 signs that your main water line is broken